 Done is Better Than Perfect

-These are some of the lessons I learned in my three years of blogging, but they certainly aren’t the only ones!
+These are some of the blogging lessons I learned in the last four years, but they certainly aren’t the only ones!
 I couldn’t possibly list all the lessons I’ve learned.
 Blogging is truly a trial by error industry.
 You’ll make mistakes, you’ll start small, but you’ll learn.
 You’ll grow.